 Brewery CO₂ recovery

-Cork & Capture is a portable CO₂ recovery system built for craft breweries and commercial brewers.
-Capture fermentation CO₂, purify it to beverage-grade, and reuse it for carbonation, packaging and tank purging — without the bulk-CO₂ contract, the supply scares, or the bills.
+Cork & Capture is a portable CO₂ recovery system built for craft and full scale brewers.
+Capture fermentation CO₂, purify it to beverage-grade, and reuse it for carbonation, packaging and CIP (Cleaning In Place) — without the bulk-CO₂ contract, the supply scares, or the delivery and VAT bills.

 The CO₂ problem

-Every batch of beer ferments off roughly 4 kg of CO₂ for every 100 litres in the tank.
+Every batch of average strength beer releases 4 kg of CO₂ for every 100 litres.
 Most breweries vent it — and then buy bulk CO₂ back from a supplier at retail prices.
 The 2021–2024 UK CO₂ shortage exposed how exposed brewers are to a single supply chain, and pushed CO₂ shortage alternatives for breweries to the top of the procurement agenda.
+Plus, captured CO2 can be used to drastically reduce water costs and improve effluent quality.

 Bulk CO₂ for breweries has tripled in the worst years and remains unstable.
 Procurement teams want a hedge against the next shortage, and a way to replace purchased CO₂ at the brewery with gas they already produce.